-- 149 In this respect, the Policy has regard to Chapter 14 of the Framewo "Meeting the challenge of climate change, flooding and coastal ch which, amongst other things, seeks to ensure that development add flooding and flood risk. - 150 Whilst I note that, to some considerable degree, the Policy of aps with existing South Norfolk Development Management Policies String to South risk and drainage, it is clear that flooding is a rigior local issue Policy identifies specific locations in the Neighbarhood Area.
-In this way, I am satisfied that Policy TIV14 does not simply connice unpressary duplication. - 151 South Norfolk Council has recommended addition of a sentence in the interest of providing clarity of I recommend clusion below. - 152 Water pollution controls lie of the See of the Neighbourhood Plan and the recommendations below the count of this. - 153 As set out, the Pricy includes confusing reference to surface water drainage 'eas.' e Qualify Body has provided further clarification in ccount of this in the recommendations this regard an have bel
+- 148 Policy TIV14 seeks to address matters relating to the management of flood risk and drainage. - 149 In this respect, the Policy has regard to Chapter 14 of the Framework, "Meeting the challenge of climate change, flooding and coastal change," which, amongst other things, seeks to ensure that development addresses flooding and flood risk. - 150 Whilst I note that, to some considerable degree, the Policy overlaps with existing South Norfolk Development Management Policies relating to flood risk and drainage, it is clear that flooding is a major local issue and the Policy identifies specific locations in the Neighbourhood Area.
+In this way, I am satisfied that Policy TIV14 does not simply comprise unnecessary duplication. - 151 South Norfolk Council has recommended the addition of a sentence in the interest of providing clarity and I recommend its inclusion below. - 152 Water pollution controls lie outside the scope of the Neighbourhood Plan and the recommendations below take account of this. - 153 As set out, the Policy includes a confusing reference to surface water drainage "areas."
+The Qualifying Body has provided further clarification in this regard and I have taken account of this in the recommendations below. - 154 I recommend: - Policy TIV14, add new sentence at the beginning of the Policy and change Policy to: "Development proposals within the immediate locality of the areas identified below as having surface water drainage issues, should take account of all relevant evidence of flooding.

-154 I recon end:

-Policy IV14, add new sentence at the beginning of the Policy and change Policy to: "Development proposals within the immediate locality of the areas identified below as having surface water drainage issues, should take account of all relevant evidence of flooding.
 Development must not cause or contribute to new flooding or drainage issues and should mitigate its own flooding and drainage impacts.